aodn/aodn-portal/README.md

 ## Features

 * Faceted search for easy navigation of datasets.
-* Animation controls such as pause, fast-forward, etc.
 * Configurable themes and splash page.
-* Save and share data visualisations.
+* Filter data before download.
 * Subset and aggregate multiple datasets into a single file for download.
-* Filter data before download.
 * Advanced spatial search that ensures results have features in the region of interest.
 Not just a bounding box intersection.

 ## Quick Navigation